 Hormonal fluctuations during puberty, pregnancy, and menopause can make your gums more sensitive and prone to inflammation.
 This is why some people notice their gums bleed more easily during these times.
 Paying extra attention to your oral care during these periods can help prevent gum disease.

-Stress: High stress levels can make it harder for your body to fight off infections, including gum disease.
+High stress levels can make it harder for your body to fight off infections, including gum disease.
+Feeling stressed can weaken your immune system.
+If your immune system is not working well because of stress, it may not respond quickly or strongly enough to infections like gum disease under control.

 Early Detection and Treatment

-Gum disease is a progressive condition, but its early stages are reversible with the proper care.
-Regular dental visits are crucial for early detection and treatment.
-It allows us the opportunity to monitor your tooth and gum health before gum disease starts.
-If left untreated, gum disease can lead to tooth loss, bone damage, and even affect overall health.
+Gum disease is a progressive condition, but its early stages are reversible with proper care.
+Regular dental visits are important for early detection and treatment.
+They help us monitor your tooth and gum health before gum disease starts.
+If left untreated, gum disease can lead to tooth loss, bone damage, and even overall health.
 It has been linked to conditions like heart disease and diabetes.

-If you notice any signs of gum disease, such as swollen or bleeding gums, persistent bad breath, or changes in the position of your teeth, talk to your dentist promptly.
-With the right treatment, you can maintain healthy gums and a beautiful smile for years to come.
+If you notice any signs of gum disease, like swollen or bleeding gums, persistent bad breath, or changes in the position of your teeth, talk to Dr. Cavallo.
+With the right treatment, you can maintain healthy gums and a beautiful smile for years.

 Periodontal Disease Treatment Options in Woodbridge, VA